tigredonorte/procurement/docs/mvp.md

     * **Value:** Offers valuable market intelligence to a broader audience, including those who may not be direct platform users but are interested in market trends (e.g., investors, market research firms).

 4.  **Consulting & Managed Research Services**
-    * **Concept:** Offer expert services where your team uses the PRA platform to conduct bespoke research projects for clients, or provide consulting on how to optimize their procurement research workflows and integrate PRA effectively.
+    * **Concept:** Offer expert services where your team uses the Requisio.com platform to conduct bespoke research projects for clients, or provide consulting on how to optimize their procurement research workflows and integrate Requisio.com effectively.
     * **Value:** Caters to companies that lack the internal resources or expertise for complex research tasks or want a turnkey solution.

 5.  **White-Label/OEM Licensing**
-    * **Concept:** Allow other businesses (e.g., procurement consultancies, industry-specific software providers, large buying groups) to license the PRA platform and offer it under their own brand.
+    * **Concept:** Allow other businesses (e.g., procurement consultancies, industry-specific software providers, large buying groups) to license the Requisio.com platform and offer it under their own brand.
     * **Value:** Opens new distribution channels and allows partners to offer a proven research solution to their existing client base without developing it themselves.

 6.  **Curated Supplier/Vendor Marketplace & Premium Listings**
-    * **Concept:** Develop a marketplace within PRA where vetted suppliers or vendors can list their products and services.
+    * **Concept:** Develop a marketplace within Requisio.com where vetted suppliers or vendors can list their products and services.
 Revenue could be generated from premium listing fees, lead generation fees for suppliers, or transaction-based commissions (if ethically managed to maintain research objectivity).
     * **Value:** Provides a direct channel for suppliers to reach active product researchers and for researchers to potentially discover and connect with reliable vendors.
 This requires careful management to ensure research integrity.

 7.  **Premium Data Source Integrations & Connectors**